tak6uch1/joystick/README.md

     python3 joystick.py

 An execution example is below.
-The 0 is for no-input, 1 is for pushed, and the decimal velues from -1 to 1 are for analog stick values.
+The 0 is for no-input, 1 is for pushed, and the decimal velues from -1 to 1 are for analog stick's.

     pygame 2.0.1 (SDL 2.0.14, Python 3.9.0)
     Hello from the pygame community. https://www.pygame.org/contribute.html